gacela-project/gacela-project.com/content/docs/bootstrap.md

 You can define a map between an interface and the concrete class that you want to create (or use) when that interface is found during the process of **auto-wiring** in any Factory's Module dependencies via its constructor.
 Let's see an example:

-The `addMappingInterface()` let you bind a class with another class `interface => concreteClass|callable|string-class` that you want to resolve.
+The `addMappingInterface()` method will let you bind a class with another class `interface => concreteClass|callable|string-class` that you want to resolve.
 For example:

 ```php